 Catalina and later may quarantine old plug-ins

 You might see an error that plug-ins cannot be found or verified.
 This is because of recent macOS security requirements, including that plug-ins need to be notarized and hardened.
 If you rely heavily on plug-ins in Photoshop or other Adobe software such as Adobe Premiere Pro, Adobe After Effects, or Adobe Audition, you must make sure your plug-ins are compatible with macOS 11 Big Sur.
 If they are not, macOS will quarantine them and they will not load.

 Older versions of Adobe software (CS3–CS6)

-Already officially unsupported, many Adobe Creative Suite 3 through 6 applications cannot be installed or used on macOS 11 Big Sur because they are not 64-bit code.
-Many of them already have significant issues running in macOS 10.14 Mojave.
+Already officially unsupported, Adobe Creative Suite 3 through 6 applications cannot be installed or used on macOS 11 Big Sur because of incompatibilities which can vary depending on the application.
+It may be because they are not 64-bit code, or they are too old to meet current Apple requirements for code security or compatibility, or other technical reasons.
+Many of those versions already have significant issues running in macOS 10.14 Mojave.
 CS3–CS5 applications are now well over 10 years old.
-It is time to upgrade…or, if you must continue to use them, you can
+It is time to upgrade…or, if you must continue to use them, you can:

 - Keep an older Mac that can run an older versions of macOS/Mac OS X.

 - Install an older version of macOS in a virtual machine (see below), and run that in Big Sur.